numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 **Important:** You should create the Key pair name `wordpressKey`

-create `vpc.tf` file and add the below content
+Create `vpc.tf` file and add the below content:

 ```
 resource "aws_vpc" "infrastructure_vpc" {